Top 5 2nd Quarter Trades of As - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, Asset Allocation & Management Company, LLC bought 9,293 shares of ARCA:VTI for a total holding of 168,113.
-The trade had a 0.8% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $205.06.
+Astoria Strategic Wealth, Inc. reduced their investment in ARCA:AGG by 89,396 shares.
+The trade had a 3.76% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $102.45.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Asset Allocation & Management Company, LLC reduced their investment in ARCA:EFA by 24,500 shares.
-The trade had a 0.7% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $67.
+Astoria Strategic Wealth, Inc. reduced their investment in ARCA:SPAB by 332,401 shares.
+The trade had a 3.62% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $26.56.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.